 Royal Caribbean President Adam Goldstein said, “We feel continual pressure to come up with the next best thing.
 We are the most innovative cruise ship company in the world and the Flow Rider is an iconic representation of that, its vibrant, high-energy and goes with our “Get Out There” theme.”
 Goldstein said that Royal Caribbean was the first cruise line to have a real ice rink and a rock-climbing wall.
 “What drives ship size larger and larger is that our guests want a bigger array of offerings on board for an unmatched experience.”

 My husband Greg and I decided we better get on board this latest wave of innovation and try the Flow Rider, located near the stern of the ship with bleachers to watch if you don’t want to get wet on this wild new ride.
-Not being a surfer, I mustered my courage to try the body board method on the 40-foot long wave simulator.
+Being an amateur surfer from the sandy beaches on the Southern Maine Coast, I mustered my courage to try the body board method on the 40-foot long wave simulator.
 I was not prepared for the 30mph surge of 34,000-gallons of water pumping at me.
 It only took one “Wipe Out” (the name of the Bar overlooking the wave venue), which plastered me against the back wall like a mackerel, before I got the hang-ten of it.

-We both managed to boogie board three rides and decided it was thrilling and chilling - the water should feel warmer when the ship sails from its homeport of Miami.
+We both managed to boogie board three rides and decided it was thrilling and chilling – the water should feel warm when the ship sails from its homeport of Fort Lauderdale or Miami Florida.
 My personal recommendation: don’t try this if you are at all timid (the 2-page waiver is a clue), or if you wish to stay dry and dignified.

 Having had our adrenaline rush, we bee-lined to the next showcase amenity: the cantilevered hot tub.
 Two highly scenic spacious spa tubs bubble out 12-feet from the ship offering an incredibly unique view 112-feet above the ocean – genius.